Teenage Fanclub: 1991–1993: Bandwagonesque and Thirteen

-Their next album, Bandwagonesque, released on Creation Records in the UK and Geffen in the US, brought Teenage Fanclub a measure of commercial success.
-Bandwagonesque was more deliberately constructed, the hooks became stronger, the guitar riffs were brought under control, and the harmony vocals took shape.
+Acclaimed upon release, Bandwagonesque spawned the singles "Star Sign", "The Concept", and "What You Do to Me", the latter reaching #31 in the UK charts; the three accompanying music videos also achieved airplay on MTV, bolstering the band's reputation across the Atlantic.
 Bandwagonesque topped Spin magazine's 1991 end-of-year poll for best album, beating Nirvana's Nevermind, their Creation stablemates My Bloody Valentine's album Loveless, and R.E.M.'s Out of Time.